 The Nonprofit Foundry is a 501(c)(3) nonprofit that seeks to advance the scope and impact of the nonprofit sector through social entrepreneurialism, fundraising education, and philanthropy in collaboration with Write On Fundraising, LLC.

 Pathways to Philanthropy Apprenticeship

-The Pathways to Philanthropy Apprenticeship seeks to provide a direct point of entry to professional philanthropy for people of color through paid, on-the-job grant writer training, mentorship, and donor network-building.
+The Pathways to Philanthropy Apprenticeship seeks to provide a direct point of entry to professional philanthropy for Black, Indigenous, and people of color (BIPOC) through paid, on-the-job grant writer training, mentorship, and donor network-building.

 The two-year apprenticeship is designed specifically for entry-level applicants with less than 12 months of fundraising experience and targets the primary barriers to entering the field for people of color: hard skills, sphere of influence, and support system.

 In the first year of the program, apprentices will develop the core competencies of effective grant writing as they progress to actively write and submit grants for Write On clients.

 - Developing the Case for Support and Case Statements

 - Logic modeling